-moving locations)?
-Is there an opportunity to repurpose the asset (beyond the life expectancy) in a different capacity (e.g. buses as barriers/blockades) Life Expectancy What is the expected useful life of the Fleet (or Equipment)?
+moving locations)? o Is there an opportunity to repurpose the asset (beyond the life expectancy) in a different capacity (e.g. buses as barriers/blockades) 5) Life Expectancy o What is the expected useful life of the Fleet (or Equipment)?
 Can or should this be extended?
 If not, refer to Disposal of Surplus City Assets Policy.
-Option 2: Operations Route Optimization Are drivers taking the most efficient route to their destination?
-Management 2) Driving Behaviour Who: Fleet Managers, Are drivers operating the vehicles responsibly (non-aggressive acceleration/braking, adhering to speed limits)?
-In the Idling Control By law being adhered to?
-Fleet/Equipment Operators, Driver Training Staff, Is the Idling Control By-law being adhered to?
+Option 2: Route Optimization Operations Are drivers taking the most efficient route to their destination?
+Management 2) Driving Behaviour Who: Fleet Managers, Fleet/Equipment Operators, Driver Training Staff, Enforcement, Are drivers operating the vehicles responsibly (non-aggressive acceleration/braking, adhering to speed limits)?
+Is the Idling Control By-law being adhered to?
 Is there sufficient onboarding and safety training?
-If not, consider whether additional training programs may be required.
-Enforcement, Environment 3) Right-Sizing 1.
-Is the right size/type of vehicle being used for the task?
-2. Is there an opportunity to replace, repurpose, or convert vehicles to more fuel efficient alternatives (e.g. hybrids)?
+If not, consider whether additional training programs may be required. , 3) Right-Sizing Environment Is the right size/type of vehicle being used for the task?
+Is there an opportunity to replace, repurpose, or convert vehicles to more fuel efficient alternatives (e.g. hybrids)?
 4) Awareness and Training Is there a need for additional awareness and/or training programs generally or for specific issues (e.g. to address aggressive driving/idling/route issues)?
 5) By Laws and Policies Does the Idling Control By-Law need to be updated and/or enhance?
 Are additional enforcement procedures/practices required?
 Option 3: Fuel 1) Alternative Fuels Switching Is there an opportunity to switch to alternative fuels (e.g. biodiesel)?
-Who: Fleet Managers
+Who: Fleet • Managers